byterubpay/byterub-site/_posts/2018-10-29-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-29.md

 **\<hyc>** absolutely. what else is it besides a graph problem
 **\<sarang>** those bounds, coupled with a goal for an "acceptable" number of alternate histories, is a neat approach to practical fungibility
 **\<sarang>** for sure
-**\<suraeNoether>** other than that, I've been chatting with folks about preparing for Monero Konferenco, and having meetings on my non-profit MAGIC (PM me if interested). i also spent some time last week working on a constant sized ring signature scheme, and i'm like, 50/50 on whether or  not i found a problem with it. :P
+**\<suraeNoether>** other than that, I've been chatting with folks about preparing for ByteRub Konferenco, and having meetings on my non-profit MAGIC (PM me if interested). i also spent some time last week working on a constant sized ring signature scheme, and i'm like, 50/50 on whether or  not i found a problem with it. :P
 **\<sarang>** To what extent can we extract churn practices from this?
 **\<sarang>** I consider that to be an important open question
 **\<msvb-lab>** Hello.